lacoco-lab/lacoco-lab.github.io/courses/morphology-2025/index.md

 Every student will give a 30-minute presentation.

-Students that do not present on a given day are expected to prepare a two-page high-level overview which summarizes the day's assigned reading and explains how the papers relate to each other.
+Students that do not present on a given day are expected to prepare a one- to two-page high-level overview which summarizes the day's assigned reading and explains how the papers relate to each other.
 The summary should conclude with a question for discussion.
 These summaries will be submitted by CMS at the start of each classroom session.

 ## Syllabus